yuchingho/University/3) UWS Third Year/1) Semester One - Creative Technology Professionalism/README.md

-This module covered what it meant to be professional in the Creative Industries, creating and increasing your portfolio with content and networking through guest speakers and LinkedIn.
+This module covered on being professional in the Creative Industries, creating and increasing your portfolio with content and networking through guest speakers and LinkedIn.

 There were two assessments:
 1. Blog.pdf - I originally embedded this on my Neocities website but transferred it over to [Wordpress](https://creativetechnologyprofessionalism.wordpress.com/).
-2. Technical Report.pdf - There were a number of tpics to choose from and I chose the "Evaluation of Game Engine Platforms for the Purposes of 2D and 3D Game Design"
+2. Technical Report.pdf - There were a number of topics to choose from and I chose the "Evaluation of Game Engine Platforms for the Purposes of 2D and 3D Game Design"